AckerlyXu/heima/articles/documentdb/documentdb-secure-access-to-data.md

 DocumentClient userClient = new DocumentClient(new Uri(endpointUrl), permList);
 ```

-> [!TIP]
-> Resource tokens have a default valid timespan of 1 hour.
-Token lifetime, however, may be explicitly specified, up to a maximum of 5 hours.

 ## Next steps
-- To learn more about DocumentDB database security, see [DocumentDB: NoSQL database security](./documentdb-nosql-database-security.md).
+- To learn more about DocumentDB database security, see [DocumentDB: NoSQL database security](documentdb-nosql-database-security.md).
-- To learn about managing master and read-only keys, see [How to manage a DocumentDB account](./documentdb-manage-account.md#a-idkeysaview-copy-and-regenerate-access-keys).
+- To learn about managing master and read-only keys, see [How to manage a DocumentDB account](documentdb-manage-account.md#a-idkeysaview-copy-and-regenerate-access-keys).
 - To learn how to construct DocumentDB authorization tokens, see [Access Control on DocumentDB Resources](https://docs.microsoft.com/en-us/rest/api/documentdb/access-control-on-documentdb-resources).